tldr-pages/tldr-lint/README.md

-TLDR105     | There should be only one command per example TLDR106     | Page title should start with a hash (`#`) TLDR107     | File name should end with .md extension TLDR108     | Page title should match file name
+TLDR105     | There should be only one command per example TLDR106     | Page title should start with a hash (`#`) TLDR107     | File name should end with .md extension TLDR108     | File name should be all lowercase TLDR109     | Page title should match file name

 [npm-url]: https://www.npmjs.com/package/tldr-lint
 [npm-image]: https://img.shields.io/npm/v/tldr-lint.svg